Overview

 View more information about Otago's graduate attributes. - Learning Outcomes

-In each Arts discipline the students will:
+In each Arts discipline, students will:

 - Make appropriate links to the New Zealand Curriculum.

-- Demonstrate understanding of content knowledge relevant to each subject area
+- Demonstrate understanding of content knowledge relevant to each subject area.

 - Explain pedagogic strategies appropriate to each subject area.